 - d.
-Ensure parks and natural assets are valued pieces of Calgary's heritage, natural history and identity. - f.
+Ensure parks and natural assets are valued pieces of Calgary's heritage, natural history and identity. - e.
+Create a network of land uses, landscape elements, natural areas and open spaces that support ecosystem connectivity, biodiversity, wildlife and habitat conservation. - f.
 Plan and support natural areas and parks to help shape the urban form and buffer incompatible uses by: - i.
-Integrating natural features of the surrounding landscape into the site design to maintain a high degree of interconnectivity. - Strategically protecting areas adjacent to waterways to safeguard freshwater resources. - iii.
-Allowing for the modification of natural areas, to increase their capacity to incorporate a buffer for more sensitive ecological areas.
+Integrating natural features of the surrounding landscape into the site design to maintain a high degree of interconnectivity. - ii.
+Strategically protecting areas adjacent to waterways to safeguard freshwater resources. - iii.
+Allow for the modification of natural areas, to increase their capacity to incorporate a buffer for more sensitive ecological areas.